aiza538/Stallio_internship_project/README.md

 ## 📖 About

 Stallio is a modern marketing website built with React.js and Tailwind CSS.
-It features a responsive navbar, dark/light mode toggle, and a clean footer design.
+It features a responsive navbar, dark/light mode toggle, and a clean footer design, update hero section, complete all required sections.

 ## 🛠 Tech Stack